single-spa/single-spa/docs/single-spa-api.md

 ## before routing event
 single-spa fires an event `single-spa:before-routing-event` on the window every time before a routing event occurs.
-This event will get fired after each hashchange, popstate, or triggerAppChange, even if no changes to child applications were necessary.
+This event will get fired after each hashchange, popstate, or triggerAppChange, even if no changes to registered applications were necessary.
 Sample usage of this event might look like this:
 ```js
 window.addEventListener('single-spa:before-routing-event', () => {
 	console.log('before routing event occurred!');